MarinaChau/F1-Hackathon-2022/README.md

 In the second time, we then decided to explore the json file.
 Unlike the 50 sessions found in the weather.csv, we found 250 sessions.

-For both dataset, the class repartition is very unbalanced:
+For both datasets, the class repartition is very unbalanced:

 Counts of items per class: {0: 376767, 1: 101197, 2: 28108, 3: 13216, 4: 4946, 5: 850}
 *     % of class 0: 71.75366227117946